How IAB UK is making its office more climate conscious

 We estimate that we have cut our use of plastic bottles in the office by 70%, while tap flow restrictors reduce water usage by 60%.
 There have been some steps we have taken - such as changing our cleaning products to eco-friendly products - which have been less successful as we noticed that they didn’t work as well.
 There is an element of trial and error to see what works and what doesn’t, but we are committed to keep reviewing and learning what more we can do.

 When it comes to getting the wider team actively involved with our efforts, we have partnered with Thames21, a charity that works with communities across Greater London to improve waterways for people and wildlife.
-As part of this, IAB employees have participated in a litter pick along the Thames, where we collected 70 bags of rubbish!
-This not only helps the environment, but has helped to galvanise staff and improve understanding of how we can positively impact the environment.
+As part of this, IAB employees have participated in a litter pick along the Thames, where we collected 70 bags of rubbish and attended a tree planting day in Enfield where out team planted 570 trees.
+These efforts not only help the environment, but also help to galvanise staff and improve understanding of how we can positively impact the environment.
+As a result of these efforts and our work to reduce our emissions around the office and during our events, we have received our Carbon Neutral Plus Certification - meaning we offset an additional 25% on top of our total emissions.

 Iabeers litter picking on the Thames